It’s Raining, It’s Pouring: Fun Things to Do on a Rainy Day With Kids

 If you’re stuck inside on a rainy day, it could be a great time to give your kids some quiet time to relax and read.
 Have your younger kids pick out a few of their favorite books to read together, or have them practice reading out loud to you.
 Have older kids read to younger siblings.

-Just because it’s raining, it doesn’t mean all the fun has to stay indoors!
+Just because it’s raining doesn’t mean all the fun has to stay indoors!
 If the rain isn’t too heavy and you’re feeling brave, pull on your rain boots and go outside to splash.
-It will be messy and you’ll need to dry off with warm clothes and maybe some hot cocoa after, but it is sure to be an awesome memory your kids won’t soon forget.
+It will be messy, and you’ll need to dry off with warm clothes and maybe some hot cocoa afterward, but it will surely be an incredible memory your kids won’t forget.

 Check out the weather forecast in your area for the next ten days.
 Is there any rain expected in the area?
 Start planning the things to do on a rainy day.